awslabs/ec2-spot-workshops/content/efficient-and-resilient-ec2-auto-scaling/lab1/91-launch-from-warm-pool.md

 aws autoscaling set-desired-capacity --auto-scaling-group-name "ec2-workshop-asg" --desired-capacity 2
 ```

-**Step 2: Observe Warm Pool Change**
+#### Observe Warm Pool Change

 Now, let's describe our Warm Pool and observe any changes.
 As you can see below, the instance we previously launched is no longer in our Warm Pool.
-This is beause it was launched from the Warm Pool, into the Auto Scaling group in response to our increase in desired capacity.
+This is because it was launched from the Warm Pool, into the Auto Scaling group in response to our increase in desired capacity.

 ```bash
 aws autoscaling describe-warm-pool --auto-scaling-group-name "ec2-workshop-asg"